 For me, “coming out” didn’t mean coming clean about a secret I’d carried for decades.
 It looked like the dawning of a new understanding of who I was, and I shared it publicly almost immediately.
 I was coming out to myself as much as to anyone else.
 I was pushing forty and had no time to hem and haw over whether this was truly my identity.
 I had a life to live, and that life was literally half over.
 What some might spend years coming to terms with, I worked through in about half a year.
 I was clearly making up for lost time.

-I hesitated, especially, to claim identity as a woman.
-Could I, truly, claim to have a “woman’s experience” if I hadn’t realized that I was a woman for years and had accepted my labeling as male without question?
-Some women certainly object to someone like me claiming womanhood, and I hadn’t yet learned to recognize that position for the transmisogynist bigotry that it is.
+I especially hesitated to claim my identity as a woman.
+Could I truly claim to have a “woman’s experience” if I hadn’t realized I was a woman for years and had accepted my labeling as male without question?
+Some women certainly object to someone like me claiming womanhood, and I hadn’t yet learned to recognize that position for the transmisogynist bigotry it is.
 But I quickly realized that being a woman was the only thing that felt right, that “she” was home to me in a way that nothing had been previously.
 I came to terms with the fact that having been robbed of girlhood did not make me any less female, and that my experience is a woman’s experience — because I am a woman and that experience is mine.